operator-framework/operator-registry/README.md

   image: example-registry:latest
 ```

 This will download the referenced image and start a pod in the designated namespace (`default`).
-Watch the catalog pods to verify it's starting it's `gRPC` frontend correctly:
+Watch the catalog pods to verify it's starting its `gRPC` frontend correctly:

 ```sh
 $ kubectl logs example-manifests-wfh5h -n default